Wreos/ebay_test_task/README.md

   - No field filled
   - There is error "errors": [{"x":"y"} if two same digits in one row
   - There is error "errors": [{"x":"y"} if two same digits in one column
+  - There is error "errors": [{"x":"y"} if two same digits in one box

 ## REGRESSION TESTS